byjg/php-anydataset-nosql/docs/cache.md

 # Cache Interface

+The class `KeyValueCacheEngine` adds a cache layer on top of the KeyValueStore.

+It allows you to cache the results locally and avoid unnecessary calls to the KeyValueStore.

 This package provides a PSR-16 cache implementation for the Key-Value store.

 To use as a cache store you just need to: